bitrockteam/bitrock-website/src/blog/academy-confluent/readme.md

 tags:
 ---

-I've just finished reading "Designing Event-Driven Systems" by Ben Stopford.
-It's a 150 pages [free e-book](https://www.confluent.io/designing-event-driven-systems) that introduces the world of event-based systems combined with streaming technology provided in the Kafka platform.<!-- more -->The following is a small recap of what I found useful with some takeaways.
+I've just finished reading "Designing Event-Driven Systems" by Ben Stopford. <!-- more -->It's a 150 pages [free e-book](https://www.confluent.io/designing-event-driven-systems) that introduces the world of event-based systems combined with streaming technology provided in the Kafka platform.The following is a small recap of what I found useful with some takeaways.